 APR is an option for pregnant women who reverse course on having an abortion after the process has begun.
 It works by using natural progesterone to counteract the effects of the Mifeprex dose.
 While it is not always effective in stopping a chemical abortion, one recent study indicated a 68 percent success rate.

 For APR to work, it must be administered before the second medication (Mifepristone) is taken.
 Once a woman takes Mifepristone, APR will not work to stop the chemical abortion.

 APR works by flooding a woman’s body with the hormone progesterone.
 Medical professionals have safely used progesterone to help support women during pregnancy for more than 50 years.
 Your medical provider can discuss any potential side effects of using progesterone in this manner before receiving the APR treatment.
 Research suggests the birth defect rate in babies born to women who received APR is less than or equal to the rate for the general population.

-The cost of APR treatment varies depending on the amount of progesterone administered during the procedure.
+The cost of Abortion Pill Reversal treatment varies depending on the amount of progesterone administered during the procedure.
 Some medical insurance plans may cover the treatment.
 Women who do not have medical insurance will need to discuss costs with their medical provider.
 Financial assistance is available for women in financial hardship who do not have medical insurance.
 Ask one of our pregnancy help staff about this option.